Contemporary Political Thought (3)

 Course Level: Undergraduate

 This course examines important works in political theory from the late nineteenth/early twentieth century to the present, with a view to the major upheavals that distinguish this era.
 Themes addressed include Marxism, fascism/totalitarianism, liberalism, conservatism, communitarianism, libertarianism, postmodernism, and others.
 Meets with GOVT-609.
 Usually offered every spring.
-Prerequisite: GOVT-105 or permission of instructor.
+Prerequisite: GOVT-105.
+Restriction: minimum 2.5 GPA.